 In 2005, Bishop Grimes was recognized as one of the Top 50 Catholic High Schools in the USA by the Cardinal Newman Society based on excellence in academics, Catholic identity, and civic education.

 Today, the school is accredited by the Middle States Association of Colleges and Schools, dedicated to providing educational excellence in a faith-based environment.
 Bishop Grimes prepares young men and women for college, career and life.
 Bishop Grimes offers a full New York State Regents curriculum, honors and Advanced Placement courses, as well as courses in theology, business, technology, music, and art.
-Bishop Grimes students have the opportunity to participate in college-level courses through Le Moyne College, Onondaga Community College Now! program, and Syracuse University Project Advance (SUPA).
+Bishop Grimes students have the opportunity to participate in college-level courses through Le Moyne College, SUNY ESF, and Syracuse University Project Advance (SUPA).

-Theological studies at Bishop Grimes are enhanced with an on-site chapel, daily prayer, monthly masses, character development, and discipline.
-The Theology of the Body curriculum for 7th and 10th grade students, as well as the presence of and teaching by diocesan priests and youth development ministers, further engages students both in academics and spiritual formation.
+Theological studies at Bishop Grimes are enhanced with an on-site chapel, daily prayer, monthly masses, adoration of the Blessed Sacrament on the first Friday of each month, monthly opportunities to receive the Sacrament of Reconciliation, character development, and discipline.
+The Theology of the Body curriculum for 7th and 10th grade students, as well as the presence of and teaching by diocesan priests, further engages students both in academics and spiritual formation.

-The infrastructure at Bishop Grimes is designed to support high-quality education by providing students with access to the newest technology.
-There are two computer labs for student use, Interactive SMART Boards in targeted classrooms, laptop computers and tablets for the teaching staff, Google Chromebooks for all incoming 7th graders, and a closed-circuit television station, BGTV, where students have the opportunity to explore broadcast production and digital video editing.
+The infrastructure at Bishop Grimes is designed to support high-quality education by providing students with access to up-to-date technology.
+There are two computer labs for student use, Interactive SMART Boards in targeted classrooms, laptop computers and tablets for the teaching staff, Google Chromebooks for students in grades 7-9, and a closed-circuit television station, BGTV, where students have the opportunity to explore broadcast production and digital video editing.

 Admission to Bishop Grimes Jr./Sr. High School is open to families who are registered members of a Roman Catholic parish as well as students coming from different faith traditions that are ready and open to learning about the Catholic faith.